ibm-cloud-docs/vpc/bs_snapshots_about.md

 You can use your snapshots to create second-generation volumes in the region where the snapshot is.
 You can't use your second-generation snapshot to create a volume with a first-generation volume profile.
 Similarly, a snapshot from a first-generation volume can't be used to create a volume with the `sdp` profile.

-You can also create a cross-region copy of a snapshot in Sydney, Sao Paulo, Osaka, and London regions.
-Cross-region copies of snapshots taken of encrypted volumes or volumes that exceed 10 TB are not supported in this release.
+In this release, cross-regional snapshot copies are not supported if the source volume exceeds 10 TB or if it is encrypted with customer-managed encryption key.

 You cannot create of consistency group snapshots of `sdp` volumes.
 Fast restore clones are not supported for second-generation snapshots yet either.